 You Are Not Alone: How to Respond to Escalating Fascism

-CN: extensive discussion of the escalation and resistance of fascism; mention of 45, suicide, impact of the pandemic, police brutality and police corruption.
-Kella here to give the context for today’s guest post, which is a little unusual.
-If your social circles are progressive in the same way mine are, then you’ve heard warnings about the continuing escalation of fascism, and the threat of violent backlash if Trump loses the presidential election.
-According to The …Read More
+If your social circles are progressive in the same way mine are, then you’ve heard warnings about the continuing escalating of fascism in the US, and the threat of violent backlash if Trump loses the presidential election.
+This post gives you some ideas of what to do about it.

 S.W.A.T.: How a TV Show Gave Us A Template For Police Reform